Yiskah-S/primal-hunter-index/docs/contracts/id_contract_v1.1.md

 ## 📘 Purpose

 This contract defines the **stable ID system** used across the Primal Hunter Index (PHI).
-Stable IDs are machine-parseable, cross-referencable, immutable labels that uniquely identify all core entities in the canonical corpus.
+Stable IDs are machine- parseable, cross-referencable, immutable labels that uniquely identify all core entities in the canonical corpus.

 They enable: